 To access and complete the modules:

-- In the Canvas course SoN Orientation and Resource Center, click on the Geriatrics link on the left-hand side menu
+- In the Canvas course SoN Faculty Resource Center, scroll down to the Geriatrics module.

 - Click on the Geriatrics folder to access the three levels and their modules